 EXPLORE NYC: Explore NYC finds special excursions that help members enjoy the company of equally interested and interesting women while discovering the diversity of NYC's museums, galleries and cultural institutions.

 13. What is the Caring Collaborative?
 The Caring Collaborative (CC) enables TTN members to build a network committed to empowering and supporting each other in remaining healthy and energetic.
 CC members help one another when medical issues arise, and provide assistance in periods of temporary disability.
-They offer personal support with health practitioners, and an extra set of hands at home.
+They offer personal support with health practitioner visits, and an extra set of hands for errands when a member is confined to home.

 14. How does the Caring Collaborative work?
 To join CC, you will be asked to participate in a short but important orientation to learn about our: